 Per Federal Register Notice 84 FR 45838, CDBG-MIT funds must be expended within a twelve (12) year time frame with 50% of the funds needing to be spent within six (6) years beginning on the date the grant agreement is signed by HUD.
 However, we understand that HUD will periodically review the County's progress in drawing down funding from its Line of Credit (LOC).
 The County of Lexington will review in-house expenditures and beneficiary expenditures to ensure that funds are spent on eligible costs and in a timely manner.
-Project funds and schedules will be monitored by The County of Lexington's Finance Department, the Department of Community Development and the County's planning and management consultant(s), and ultimately audited through the County's independent audit function.
+Project funds and schedules will be monitored by The County of Lexington's Finance Department, the Department of Community Development and the County's CDBG-MIT, and ultimately audited through the County's independent audit function.

 As the County of Lexington is an entitlement community, County staff members already have experience with monitoring the expenditure rate of its annual CDBG allocation.
+(The County's

-(The County's CDBG Policies & Procedures are provided as an appendix to this document.)
+CDBG Policies & Procedures are provided as an appendix to this document.)
 With the County's current allocation of CDBG funds, the County of Lexington's Department of Community Development maintains detailed spreadsheets monitoring the expenditure of funds and project schedules.
 Considering that the CDBG-MIT grant to the County is more significant than the usual annual allocation, the County will adapt and enhance its current processes by establishing standard tracking mechanisms, processes and templates to ensure consistency and continuity among program activities.
-The County of Lexington will also maximize its use of technology to support and augment any standard processes instituted to ensure timely expenditure of funds.